nghianghesi/hms/README.md

      * 2 machines to simulate clients
      * 1 machine for MongoDb
  * Geo based Mongo Sharding
+     * 1 machine for gobetween load balancer + Netty Server for REST api server
-     * 1 machine for Netty Server + REST api server
+     * 1 machine for Netty Server + REST api server (weight 2)
      * 1 machine for master
      * 2 machines for sharding nodes
      * 2 machines to simulate clients
-5. Results:
+5. Results (Geo based sharding & in-Memory tracking)
   * Able to scale out processing, rest api to multiple machines,
   * 3K concurrent of tracking requests + 3K concurrent of query requests.
    (simulated by ~6K threads, 3K on each of 2 client machines)